kamjamaya/azurecrashcourse/README.md

 Here, you can create tags for your Resource group.
 Tags allow for better organizational features and consist of a name and corresponding value.
 Select “Next : Review + create >” to go to the next page.

 ![Screenshot 4 Azure](https://github.com/user-attachments/assets/8b2a5bc3-1888-4426-9750-33a733b7ede1)

+You will be taken to the validation page to ensure all the information you entered was accurate.
+After the validation is passed, click the “create” button in the bottom left corner.